The nonprofit sector is an important part of strong, thriving communities.

-This would reduce the number of itemizers from over 30 percent to only 5 percent of filers, who have the highest incomes.
+By doubling the standard deduction and changes tax brackets, the number of itemizers drops from over 30 percent to only 5 percent of filers, who have the highest incomes.
 We know that many people will still make donations to 501(c)(3)s or religious organizations of their choice, various estimates predict charitable giving nationwide could be reduced by around $13 billion annually.

-Help protect the charitable deduction that supports your mission by contacting your Senators and Representatives.
+Help EXPAND the charitable deduction that supports your mission by contacting your Senators and Representatives.

 Tell them about your organization, its values and mission, and how important it is to have this giving incentive.
 Encourage them to extend the charitable deduction to all taxpayers, so that those who take the standard deduction have equal access to this opportunity to invest in their community.